-Last season, Green Bay quarterback Aaron Rodgers made headlines with something he said.
-No, I’m not talking about his stance on the covid-19 vaccine, or his opinions on Ayahuasca.
-I’m talking about the back pain he suffered from as a result of a particular rule that the Packers have in place.
-Rodgers called the rule an “antiquated procedural thing in our league”, which requires the team to sleep in a hotel the night before home games.
+When Aaron Rodgers was still playing for the Green Bay Packers, he made headlines with something he said.
+No, I’m not talking about his stance on the COVID-19 vaccine or his opinions on Ayahuasca.
+I’m talking about the back pain he suffered from due to a particular rule that the Packers have in place.
+Rodgers called the rule an “antiquated procedural thing in our league,” which requires the team to sleep in a hotel the night before home games.

 The origins of the idea

 Historically, coaches were concerned that young players would hit the town instead of getting a good night’s sleep.
-It is no good having a fantastic offensive line if they are hungover on Sunday morning.
-In the early days of the league, things were run with a much more firm grip by the owners on their squads.
-Almost military in nature, a football team would have had much more control over their private lives exercised.
-This would mean that players could be fined or even fired for things like drinking, smoking, carousing the town and of course having a weakness for the ladies.
+Having a fantastic offensive line is not good if they are hungover on Sunday morning.
+In the early days of the league, the owners on their squads ran things with a much more firm grip.
+Almost military, a football team would have had much more control over their private lives exercised.
+This would mean that players could be fined or even fired for things like drinking, smoking, carousing the town, and, of course, having a weakness for the ladies.
 Even for the players who were married, expending energy in the bedroom with a partner would be seen as a dereliction of duty on the field.

 Many of these sentiments extend into the modern era.
 No matter that they have been scientifically debunked, anyone who has played any sport, be that football, baseball, basketball, boxing, whatever, will have been told all their lives that “women weaken legs.”

 In recent decades, of course, players are not seen so much as belonging to a team as being contracted by them.
 They have far more autonomy and respect than their predecessors did.
 But many of these antiquated rules have been kept on by many teams as a sort of team-building measure.
-And it is true to some extent that being together outside of “office hours” helps unit cohesion.
-Anyone that you share a roof with, becomes family in a sense that is much more real than symbolic.
-Breaking bread is a sacred act and to do so together binds us closer to our comrades.
+And it is valid to some extent that being together outside of “office hours” helps unit cohesion.
+Anyone you share a roof with becomes family in a sense that is much more real than symbolic.
+Breaking bread is a sacred act, and doing so together binds us closer to our comrades.
 Teams have long used these moments to discuss tactics in a less formal setting in an effort to bring the disparate players into a whole.